JonmarCorpuz/SecondBrain/AWS - EC2.md

 ### Launch Template

 An EC2 Auto Scaling launch template or configuration is a set of configuration settings (Ex: *AWS AMI ID*, *Instance type*, *Security groups*, *etc.*) that define how new instances should be launched when Auto Scaling needs to scale out to meet increased demand

+* Supports versioning, allowing for quick rollback if there was an issue or to specify a default version for a launh template
+* A launch instance can be defined either by using an existing EC2 instance, by using an already existing or a previous version of a launch template, or by creating a template from scratch

 ### Scaling Policies